cert-manager/website/content/careers/fullstack-engineer.md

 * A ‘can-do’ attitude and the ability to thrive in a fast-paced environment where change is part of the day to day
 * Someone interested in helping Jetstack grow as a business and working collaboratively as part of a team
 * A sense of ownership and customer responsibility
-* Attention to detail and a determination to follow problems through
+* Excellent attention to detail and a determination to follow problems through
 * Desire to continually learn and remain up-to-date with the ecosystem developments

 **What to expect next**